BND Hamburger Icon

 Plus Sign Pros

-• Drivers are incentivized to improve their behavior behind the wheel.
+• Azuga incentivizes drivers to improve their behavior behind the wheel.

 • You can self-install Azuga's plug-and-play devices within minutes.

-• Azuga offers a plethora of online resources and training.
+• Azuga's customer support team is helpful and accessible, and the company offers a plethora of online resources and training.

 Minus Sign Cons

-• Azuga contracts run for a minimum of two years.
+• Azuga contracts run for a minimum of two or three years.

-• The company is not accredited by the Better Business Bureau.
+• This vendor is not accredited by the Better Business Bureau (BBB).

 Azuga company logo

-Azuga is our choice for the best GPS fleet tracking system for improving the standards of your fleet.
-We particularly liked how it uses a blend of information, competition and remuneration to encourage better driving across the board, giving it a distinct value proposition in this congested market.
-We also like Azuga’s simplicity and its focus on reducing maintenance costs across larger fleets, thanks to discounts from partner organization Firestone.
+Fleet managers have numerous responsibilities, including monitoring fleet locations, tracking assets, and ensuring the safety of drivers and others.
+Azuga handles essential fleet management needs competently and includes tools for significantly improving driving standards.
+It uses a blend of information, competition and remuneration to encourage better driving across the board, which gives this product a distinct unique selling proposition in this congested market.
+We also like Azuga’s simplicity and focus on reducing fleet maintenance costs across larger fleets, thanks to discounts from its parent company, Bridgestone.

 Azuga GPS Fleet Management Editor's Rating: